ngol0/CVUnity_HandDetection/README.md

 - `opencv`, `cvzone`

 ## Running the project
-- Once you've cloned the project, create a virtual env (venv) and copy/paste the script `main.py` into the environment.
+- Once you've cloned the project, create a virtual env (venv) and copy/paste the script `main.py` into the venv folder.
 - Run `main.py` and open Unity project and Play the scene, webcam will start and hand will show in Unity scene.

 ## Attribute